 13 January 2006 A secret session of the Holy Synod formally removed the Patriarch from office.
 He was placed under incommunicado house arrest at his official residence and his car was confiscated.

 27 May 2007 The Eritrean government sent members of the security forces to Patriarch Antonios’ residence at 5 am and forcibly removed him to house arrest at an undisclosed location.
-He was replaced as Patriarch by Abune Dioskoros of Mendefera, a government-approved replacement who was never fully accepted by Orthodox Church members, although he was supported by senior Orthodox bishops.
+He was replaced as Patriarch by Abune Dioscoros of Mendefera, a government-approved replacement who was never fully accepted by Orthodox Church members, although he was supported by senior Orthodox bishops.

 8 August 2016 The Eritrean Orthodox Church website published pictures of Patriarch Antonios meeting a delegation of monks, scholars and government officials, and embracing fellow bishops.
 The website stated that the Patriarch had signed a letter admitting to “every mistake which he committed ten years ago when he was Patriarch, which were the reasons for his dethronement” and stated that he said: “I am apologising with all my heart and willingly to continue in harmony and I confirm that with my official signature.”

-However, the Diaspora Archdiocese of the Eritrean Orthodox Church (North America, Europe and the Middle East) cast doubt on the report, noting the absence of a written or oral statement from the patriarch himself.
+However, the Diaspora Archdiocese of the Eritrean Orthodox Church (North America, Europe and the Middle East) cast doubt on the report, noting the absence of a written or oral statement from the Patriarch himself.

 Christian Solidarity Worldwide (CSW) reported that a delegation initially visited the Patriarch on 5 August, ostensibly to apologise for its members’ part in his removal and to begin reconciliation, and that he was taken to the Patriarchate in Asmara on 8 August for further discussions.

 16 July 2017 The Patriarch attended a service at St Mary’s Cathedral in Asmara – his first appearance in public for over ten years.
-Since Abune Dioskoros died, Orthodox Church leaders have sought to end division in the church by engaging in a “reconciliation process” with Patriarch Antonios.
-Some claim that the aim of the reconciliation process is to pressurise Patriarch Antonios into lifting his excommunication of Abune Lucas.
+Since Abune Dioscoros died, Orthodox Church leaders have sought to end division in the church by engaging in a “reconciliation process” with Patriarch Antonios.
+Some claim that the aim of the reconciliation process is to pressurise Patriarch Antonios into lifting his excommunication of Abune Lukas.

 Elizabeth Chyrum, Director of Human Rights Concern-Eritrea (HRC-E), commented: “It is an insult that the legitimate patriarch of the Orthodox Church is confined to the servants’ quarters in the same compound where two junior bishops live in a villa.
 This was clearly and deliberately done to subject him to daily humiliation.”